-In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)," which requires lessees to recognize on the balance sheet a right-of-use asset, representing the right to use the underlying asset for the lease term, and a lease liability for all leases with terms greater than 12 months.
+In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)," which requires lessees to recognize on the balance sheet right-of-use assets, representing the right to use the underlying asset for the lease term, and a lease liability for all leases with terms greater than 12 months.
 The guidance also requires qualitative and quantitative disclosures designed to assess the amount, timing, and uncertainty of cash flows arising from leases.
-The standard requires the use of a modified retrospective transition approach, which includes a number of optional practical expedients that entities may elect to apply.
-ASU 2016-02 is effective for annual periods beginning after December 15, 2018, including interim periods within those fiscal years.
-Early application is permitted.
-The Company is continuing to evaluate the impact of the adoption of this ASU on its financial statements.
-The Company has developed a project team relative to the process of adopting this ASU and is currently completing a detailed review of the Company's leasing arrangements, which consist primarily of building and equipment leases, to determine the impact.
+In July 2018, the FASB issued ASU No. 2018-11 providing an optional transition method allowing entities to apply the new lease standard at the adoption date and recognize a cumulative effect adjustment to the opening balance of retained earnings in the period of adoption.